 You can take meaningful action to create change in sexual orientation inequalities at work.
 From Pride Month trivia to diversity training and pride swag contests, here is a list of our best pride month ideas.

-1. Pride Month trivia
+1. Pride Trivia

 2. Charity donation

 You can support the LGBTQ+ community by donating to a worthy cause.
 You can start by looking for global or local non-profit organizations that support the LGBTQ+ community for the charity donation activity.
 For instance, you can donate to charities that address mental health and homelessness in the LGBTQ+ population.